eth-act/planning/projects.md

 - Gary (Besu)
 - Karim (Besu)

-# Project 3: zkVM-guest API standardization
+## Project 3: zkVM-guest API Standardization

 **Goal:** Standardize the interface between the zkVM and the guest program